Asia: Modern era

+Contemporary era

+With the end of World War II in 1945 and the wartime ruination of Europe and imperial Japan, many countries in Asia were able to rapidly free themselves of colonial rule.
+The independence of India came along with the carving out of a separate nation for the majority of South Asian Muslims, which in 1971 further split into Pakistan and Bangladesh; The Cold War in Asia strained relations between India and Pakistan and affected Asia more generally.
+The end of the Cold War and the Soviet Union by 1991 saw the independence of the five modern Central Asian countries.

+Some Arab countries took economic advantage of massive oil deposits that were discovered in their territory, becoming globally influential, though stability in the Middle East has been affected since 1948 by the Arab–Israeli conflict and American-led interventions.
+East Asian nations (along with Singapore in Southeast Asia) became economically prosperous with high-growth "tiger economies"; China, having undergone market-driven reforms under Deng Xiaoping, regained its place among the top two economies of the world by the 21st century.
+India has also grown significantly because of economic liberalisation that started in the 1990s, with extreme poverty now below 20%; India and China's rise has coincided with growing tensions between the two, with the Indo-Pacific now an actively contested area between China and counterbalancing forces.

 Geography

 Asia is the largest continent on Earth.
 It covers 9% of the Earth's total surface area (or 30% of its land area), and has the longest coastline, at 62800 km.
 Asia is generally defined as comprising the eastern four-fifths of Eurasia.
 It is located to the east of the Suez Canal and the Ural Mountains, and south of the Caucasus Mountains (or the Kuma–Manych Depression) and the Caspian and Black Seas.
 It is bounded on the east by the Pacific Ocean, on the south by the Indian Ocean and on the north by the Arctic Ocean.
 Asia is subdivided into 49 countries, five of them (Georgia, Azerbaijan, Russia, Kazakhstan and Turkey) are transcontinental countries lying partly in Europe.
 Geographically, Russia is partly in Asia, but is considered a European nation, both culturally and politically.

 The Gobi Desert is in Mongolia and the Arabian Desert stretches across much of the Middle East.
-The Yangtze River in China is the longest river in the continent.
+The Yangtze in China is the longest river in the continent.
 The Himalayas between Nepal and China is the tallest mountain range in the world.
 Tropical rainforests stretch across much of southern Asia and coniferous and deciduous forests lie farther north.

 Main regions

 There are various approaches to the regional division of Asia.
-The following subdivision into regions is used, among others, by the UN statistics agency UNSD.
+The following subdivision into regions is used, among others, by the United Nations Statistics Division (UNSD).
 This division of Asia into regions by the United Nations is done solely for statistical reasons and does not imply any assumption about political or other affiliations of countries and territories.